Chart Color Schemes

 Castle Hill - Central has seen below average employment performance when compared to national benchmarks

 Castle Hill - Central has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 4.6% as of June 2025.
+The unemployment rate was 4.6% as of June 2025, with an estimated employment growth of 1.2% over the past year.

-Employment among residents is concentrated in health care & social assistance, professional & technical, and education & training sectors.
-Transport, postal & warehousing employed just 3.3% of local workers, below Greater Sydney's 5.3%.
-There were 1.2 workers for every resident, indicating the area functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to June 2025, employment increased by 1.2%, while labour force increased by 3.0%, causing the unemployment rate to rise by 1.7 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.6% and unemployment rise by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%, comparing favourably to the national unemployment rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Castle Hill - Central's employment mix suggests local growth of approximately 7.0% over five years and 14.3% over ten years.
+In contrast, transport, postal & warehousing employs only 3.3% of local workers, lower than Greater Sydney's 5.3%.
+The area functions as an employment hub with 1.2 jobs per resident, attracting workers from surrounding areas.
+Over the 12 months to June 2025, employment increased by 1.2%, while labour force grew by 3.0%, leading to a rise in unemployment rate of 1.7 percentage points.
+In comparison, Greater Sydney saw employment growth of 2.6% and an unemployment rate increase of 0.3%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Castle Hill - Central's employment mix suggests local growth of approximately 7.0% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.

 Frequently Asked Questions - Employment